 If you feel one or more of your company’s payroll processing submissions have been late, there are correction programs in place to correct this type of violation.
 Most corrections involve calculating earnings on those deposits and depositing them into the participant accounts in the retirement plan.
 Additional filings may be due to the IRS and DOL as well.

-ML&R Wealth Management serves both as an investment advisory fiduciary in the 3(21) or 3(38) capacity and as an administrative fiduciary in the 3(16) capacity for our clients.
+ML&R Wealth Management serves both as an investment advisory fiduciary in the 3(21) or 3(38) capacity and as an administrative fiduciary in the 3(16) capacity for corporate retirement plans in Austin.
 We will help you to navigate any late employee deferral situations that you may find.
 Please contact us with any questions about payroll processing for your company’s retirement plan.